gavinmcfarland/askeroo/src/plugins/README.md

 ### Method 1: Using `createPlugin` (Recommended)

-The easiest way to create a plugin is using the `createPlugin` helper, which automatically registers your plugin:
+The easiest way to create a plugin is using the `createPlugin` helper, which automatically registers your plugin when the module is imported:

 ```typescript
 import React from 'react';